Omar-p/learning-notes/aws/aws.md

 - Economical & accessed via UI/CLI/API/HTTP.
 - Objects & Buckets
   - Objects:
-    - u can think of it as a file, it made up of two main compnents and some associated meta-data. objectKey: objectVal. size 0 to 5 tb. if u know the object key and buket u can access data. object also has: Version ID, Metadata, Access Control, Subresources.
+    - u can think of it as a file, it made up of two main compnents and some associated meta-data.
+      - objectKey: objectVal.
+      - size 0 to 5 tb.
+    - if u know the object key and buket u can access data.
+    -  object also has: Version ID, Metadata, Access Control, Subresources.
   - Bucket:
     - created in specific region. never leave unless u configure it.
-    - bucket name is globally unique.
+    - bucket name is<b> globally unique</b>.
     - flat storage. all data on the same level. all in the root. folder is prefix for the name not a real folder.
     - 3 - 63 chars, all lower case, no underscore
     - start with num or lower case
     - can't be ip formatted.
+    - Buckets
-    - Buckets - 100 soft limits, 1000{can get it by support request} hard limits per acount.
+      - 100 soft limits, 1000{can get it by support request} hard limits per acount.
     - unlimited object in bucket, 0 bytes to 5 tb.
     - Key = name, Value = data.
 - Anti-pattern & pattern.
   - S3 is an object store - not file or block. {prefered for images.. data accessed as a whole}
-    if u want to access the whole object[image, video..] then it's candidate for object storage. if u have a server need to access a network file system. it's not S3. u need file-based stor
+    - if u want to access the whole object[image, video..] then it's candidate for object storage.
+    - if u have a server need to access a network file system. it's not S3. u need file-based stor
   - u can't mount an S3 bucket as (K:\ or /images
   - great for large scale data storage, distribution or upload.
   - great for 'offload' blog with many posts and images.
   - should be ur defaut for Input / Output from /to AWS products
   - if u will use it for static hosting, u need to name the bucket as the domain name.
+    - ref /userguides/bucketnamingrules.html

 ---